sigurd4/enneagram/README.md

 ## Effect on the self

-It can be assumed, that, as if by wish fulfillment, one becomes more as one described onself when making the enneagram, except only a simplistic charicature of the logical extremes of each archetype.
+It can be assumed, that, as if by wish-fulfillment, one becomes more as one described onself when making the enneagram, except only a simplistic charicature of the logical extremes of each archetype.
 This is an effective way to achieve a rapid mental breakdown.

 Using this program made me selfish, destructive, highly-emotional (turns out it created disregulation, not regulation.) and unable to think in neuances.